Trying to Conceive? Follow This 90-Day Preconception Checklist

 Feeling overwhelmed?
 We get it!
 Never hesitate to ask your Care Team for support.
 They are always happy to offer expert advice if you are feeling unsure about what to do.

-As you prepare for your pregnancy journey, it is also essential that you take care of your emotional health.
+As you prepare for this exciting time in your life, it is also essential to take care of your emotional health.
 How you think, feel, and act as you navigate the stressors that surround the trying to conceive process matters more than you might expect.

 One of the best ways to care for your mental health is to utilize all the available resources that your fertility clinic provides.